 The other thing is, if you keep a frog in the dark, like I said I used burlap bags, where they are in darkness they are not as apt to be frightened When you take them out of the bag and take them to the jump ring and you’ve got the eyes closed, they haven’t really seen the daylight real good yet.
 They freak out.
 When you put them down on the canvass you take your hands off them and they start to jump.
 They really go for it.
 So keeping a frog in the dark, his eyes closed, and putting him down like that will help you very much at your frog jump.

 The other thing is, sometimes you can take a frog , and like I told you how to handle him, just take your other hand and rub his stomach.
 Somehow or other this hypnotizes the frog and he’ll just go relax.
 I’ve done this when we measured some frogs which I’ve had measured up to nineteen inches in length.

 On behalf of the Old Huckleberry here, I hope you people get some good listening out of this.
-Remember, treat your frog gently, keep him moist at all times, and if you want to have some good fun just visit that Frog Jump in Liverpool Township, Valley City, Ohio, sponsored by the Valley City Chamber of Commerce.
+Remember, treat your frog gently, keep him moist at all times, and if you want to have some good fun just visit that Frog Jump in Liverpool Township, Valley City, Ohio, sponsored by the Valley City Community Group.
 And I thank you very much.